Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel 3DGS-based diffusion model, DiffusionGS, for single-stage object and scene generation from a single view.
+In this paper, we propose a novel framework, DiffusionGS, for 3D object generation and scene reconstruction from a single view.
 Our DiffusionGS directly outputs 3D Gaussian point clouds at each timestep to enforce view consistency and only requires 2D renderings for supervision.
 In addition, we develop a scene-object mixed training strategy with a new camera conditioning method RPPC to learn a general prior capturing better 3D geometry and texture representations.
-Experiments demonstrate that our DiffusionGS significantly outperforms the SOTA 3D diffusion model by 2.2/2.91 dB in PSNR and 23.25/75.68 in FID on object/scene generation while enjoying over 5$\times$ speed ($\sim$6s) on single A100 GPU.
-The user study and text-to-3D application also reveal the practical values of our method.
+Experiments show that our method outperforms SOTA methods while enjoying a faster speed of 6 seconds.

 {

 }